-VETERANS DAY | AREA DEALS
+VETERANS DAY | Area deals

-Area restaurants and businesses are offering free meals and deals for veterans and military service members for Veterans Day on Sunday and Monday.
+Area restaurants and businesses are offering free meals and deals for veterans and military service members today for Veterans Day.

 Denny’s Restaurants

-Denny’s restaurants nationwide will offer a free build-your-own Grand Slam from 5 a.m. to noon Monday to all active, inactive and retired military personnel with valid ID.
+Denny’s restaurants nationwide will offer a free build your own Grand Slam from 5 a.m. to noon to all active, inactive and retired military personnel with valid ID.
 Local locations in Austintown, Boardman, Youngstown, Hubbard, Hermitage, Pa., and YSU campus will participate.

 Golden Corral